markusressel/py-image-dedup/README.md

 you need a running elasticsearch instance for efficient storing and querying of image signatures.

-**py-image-dedup** uses a single index called "images" that you can create using the following command:
+**py-image-dedup** uses a single index called `images` that you can create using the following command:

 ```shell
 curl -X PUT "192.168.2.24:9200/images?pretty" -H "Content-Type: application/json" -d "